Assessing the impacts of Offshore Wind Leasing Round 4 on the network of protected areas covering Europe’s most valuable species and habitats.

 The Regulations specifically refer to Special Areas of Conservation (SACs) and Special Protection Areas (SPAs).
 These sites are given legal protection because they are designated for habitats and species of importance.
 Together they form a network of protected sites across the UK called the UK national site network.

-The multi-stage HRA process will determine the likely significant effects of the Round 4 plan on the UK national site network before undertaking a detailed technical assessment known as an Appropriate Assessment.
+The multi-stage HRA process begins with an initial screening process to determine the Likely Significant Effects of the Round 4 plan on the UK national site network.

-If it is concluded that an AEOI cannot be ruled out, in exceptional circumstances The Crown Estate may consider making use of the derogation process if it can be established that there are no feasible alternative solutions; there are imperative reasons of overriding public interest; and compensation for any impact is secured.
+However, if it is concluded that an AEOI cannot be ruled out, the HRA moves to the final stages to examine alternative solutions.
+At this point, and in exceptional circumstances, The Crown Estate may consider making use of the derogation process - seeking the agreement of the Secretary of State to allow habitats sites to be impacted if it can be established that: there are no feasible alternative solutions; there are imperative reasons of overriding public interest; and compensation for any impact is secured.

-Throughout the Plan-Level HRA process, we will be supported by expert independent advisors, and will consult with the relevant UK statutory marine planning authorities, statutory nature conservation bodies and relevant non-governmental organisations.
+Throughout the Plan-Level HRA process, we will be supported by an Expert Working Group comprising independent expert advisors who will provide sector-specific technical expertise, including relevant UK statutory marine planning authorities, statutory nature conservation bodies and relevant non-governmental organisations.

 Building the evidence base

 We recognise that building the evidence base for the Plan-Level HRA with good quality research and insight can help to reduce uncertainties and ensure a more informed assessment.
-We worked with stakeholders to establish an Expert Working Group and identified a series of priority research projects to help build the evidence base ahead of the Round 4 Plan-Level HRA.
+Therefore, ahead of the Round 4 Plan-Level HRA, we worked with stakeholders to establish an Expert Working Group and identify a series of priority research projects to help build the evidence base.

 - Review of cable installation, protection, mitigation and habitat recoverability